solccp/zzpolycalc/README.md

 This option is useful for systems where Cartesian geometry is difficult to obtain, such as fullerenes.

 With the -c option one can change the frequency of printing of the cache status.
 The units are in millions of fragments processed and can be non-integer.

+The -f option specifies frequency of the cache checkpointing to a file specified by the -w flag.
+Useful for very long jobs for crash recovery.

 The -m option specifies the number of structures in the cache database.
 Structures beyond this number will replace previously computed ones.